Nichols and May: Comedy albums

 Their 1958 album Improvisations to Music featured the pianist Marty Rubenstein playing improvisations to existing classical and popular songs, as well as original material, with humorous conversations by Nichols and May.

 Their 1960 album An Evening with Mike Nichols and Elaine May was a recording of their Broadway debut and won a Grammy Award for Best Comedy Performance.
 Their next album Mike Nichols & Elaine May Examine Doctors was also nominated for a Grammy.
 Nichols and May grew in fame quickly, and in 1962, for John F. Kennedy's birthday, they performed, alongside Marilyn Monroe.

 They also recorded a series of short sketches for the radio program Monitor, which were aired over several years in the 1960s.

 Disbandment

 The duo discontinued the act in 1961, with each pursuing different careers.
 Nichols worked as a film and theatre director, and directed such films as Who's Afraid of Virginia Woolf? and The Graduate, for which he won the Academy Award for Best Director.
 May appears in an uncredited cameo in "The Graduate."
-May primarily worked as a screenwriter, writing such films as A New Leaf, which she also directed and played the lead role, and Heaven Can Wait.
+May primarily worked as a screenwriter, writing such films as A New Leaf, which she also directed, and Heaven Can Wait.